TincaTibo/Spider-Whisperer/ROADMAP.md

 ## Minimum viable product
 - Add tests (and CI)
-- Have a local DNS cache valid for 1 hour (conf) and send the hostnames to server for every change
 - Add config interface to send capture to (one network card for capture, the other to send capture)
 - Have token expected to be given at a parameter / could be generated at first start of Docker
 - Get configuration from conf server based on token